Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Backpack

-We propose a backpack with compression straps to decrease weight stress on your back, and side mesh pockets for fast access to your water bottle.
-The Osprey Talon is our favorite backpack.
+We recommend a backpack with compression straps to alleviate tension on your back and mesh side pockets for quick access to your water bottle.
+The weather in the Andes is unpredictable, so to protect your backpack from rain, we recommend having a waterproof cover.

 Duffle Bag

-Our porters will take your duffle bag for you together with the food and camping gear along the entire route.
-It’s essential to note that you won’t have access to your things in the duffle bag until the end of each day at the campsites—the porters will always be ahead of the group as they do this hike all the time.
+Throughout the route of the Inca Trail, our porters will carry your canvas bag, food, and camping equipment.
+It's important to note that you won't have access to your items in the canvas bag until the end of each day at the campsites.
+The porters will always be ahead of the group.

-During the day, you need a backpack big enough to carry your personal belongings—a warm jacket, raincoat, camera, sunscreen, snacks, water, etc. A 30-liter backpack is usually sufficient.
+During the day, you'll need a large backpack to carry your belongings: warm clothing, a windbreaker, a camera, sunscreen, snacks, water, etc. A 30-liter backpack is usually sufficient.

 Underwear